ConnectivityFoundry/AwaLWM2M/doc/rebasing_info.md

 ﻿
 ![](images/img.png)

 ----

-# Extra information for Awa LightweightM2M contributors.
+# Extra information for Awa LightweightM2M contributors

-## Rebasing.
+## Rebasing

 Usually rebasing commits that have already been pushed is strongly discouraged.

 The main problem with rebasing pushed commits is that if another contributor has based their work on one of the commits which is subsequently rebased, this effectively